pythonanywhere/help_pages/articles/React.md

 # Flask

-We assume you created a Flask web app in `~/mysite` with our wizard on the Web app page.
+It's assumed you created a Flask web app in `~/mysite` with our wizard on the Web app page.

 ## `flask_app.py`